Uncollared Wolf Believed Responsible for Livestock Deaths Shot by CPW

 The wolf in Rio Blanco County was believed responsible for killing five lambs and a ewe and injuring two other lambs.

-The first event was July 20, when a dead lamb was found on a ranch outside of Meeker.
+The first occurred on July 20, when a dead lamb was found on a ranch outside of Meeker.
 There were no collared wolves in the area.
 There was evidence of an uncollared wolf, heard howling in the days before the first event, as well as photographs and videos taken by residents.

 The same rancher lost another lamb to the wolf two days later, despite the presence of two range riders and other non-lethal management tools employed in the area.
 It was one of the range riders who discovered the carcass.